videolan/x265/doc/reST/cli.rst

 	+--------+-----------------------------------------+
 	| 10     | Level 5 + Full CU analysis-info         |
 	+--------+-----------------------------------------+

 .. option:: --scale-factor

        Factor by which input video is scaled down for analysis save mode.
-       This option should be coupled with analysis-mode option, --refine-level 10.
+       This option should be coupled with analysis-reuse-mode option, --analysis-reuse-level 10.
        The ctu size of load should be double the size of save.
 Default 0.

 .. option:: --refine-intra